Information for Landlords

 *min fee £54.00 (£45.00 + vat)

-The management fee covers property inspections, key holding, rent collection, monthly accounting to the landlord, annual financial statement for HMRC if requested, non resident landlord scheme guidance (where applicable), legal guidance, repair handling, dealing with tenant enquiries throughout the tenancy, service of notices (S13, S21 and s8), check out report, final meter reads and advising utilities and council tax, liaising with the deposit protection scheme, landlord and tenant to facilitate the release of the deposit.
+The management fee covers property inspections, key holding, rent collection, monthly accounting to the landlord, annual financial statement for HMRC if requested, non resident landlord scheme guidance (where applicable), on going right to rent checks when visa expires, legal guidance, repair handling, dealing with tenant enquiries throughout the tenancy, service of notices (S13, S21 and s8), check out report, final meter reads and advising utilities and council tax, liaising with the deposit protection scheme, landlord and tenant to facilitate the release of the deposit.

 In accordance with the Cancellation of Contracts Regulations 2008 there is a 14 day cooling off period once we are instructed.
-Thereafter, if we are instructed and then you withdraw before a tenancy is arranged we charge a withdrawal fee of £100.00 (£83.33 + vat) to cover our out of pocket expenses.
-Once let, if we are managing the property and you withdraw we charge the let only service fee as above.
+Once let, if we are managing the property and you withdraw, we charge the let only service fee as above.

-We are members of The Property Ombudsman www.tpos.co.uk membership reference D7783
+All Peter David branches are members of The Property Ombudsman www.tpos.co.uk/findamember

 Guide for Landlords